-The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Vatic Ventures Corp. (the "Company") and should be read in conjunction with the audited consolidated financial statements for the years ended February 29, 2024 and February 28, 2023, which are filed on the SEDAR+ website: www.sedarplus.ca.
+The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Vatic Ventures Corp. (the "Company") and should be read in conjunction with the unaudited condensed consolidated financial statements for the period ended May 31, 2024, and the audited consolidated financial statements for the years ended February 29, 2024 and February 28, 2023, which are filed on the SEDAR+ website: www.sedarplus.ca.

 The Company prepares its consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS").
-This document has been reviewed by the Audit Committee of the Board of Directors of the Company and has been approved by the Board of Directors on June 28, 2024.
+This document has been reviewed by the Audit Committee of the Board of Directors of the Company and has been approved by the Board of Directors on July 26, 2024.
 All amounts are expressed in Canadian dollars unless otherwise stated.